kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 Something changed.
 The dream peeled back.
 This was not a vision.
 This was not fantasy or delusion or fever-born madness.
 This was *now.* This was *real.*

-Her pleading had been answered—not by the star-eyed mothers, not by the Watchers, not by Venus, but by **MARS.**
+Her pleading had been answered—not by the star-eyed mothers, not by the watchers, not by Venus, but by **MARS.**

 And he had come in *full.*